devfel/dicionariogaucho/README.md

 to deploy to github pages use npm run deploy;

+to run locally with local backend switch the url in the file src/services/api.js to http://localhost:3000 (commented out)

 # TODO
 - [ ] password to create, update and delete words;
 - [ ] traduzir para o portugues;